Shaw Local

 An RBI groundout from Liam Goodrich gave the Cardinals a 9-8 lead soon after.

 “We really stabbed ourselves in the back early with a lot of errors, but I could tell from the dugout atmosphere that we didn’t feel like we were out of it,” Cardinals coach Ike Speiser said.
-“Once we got a couple across I kind of got the feeling we were going to keep climbing, figure something out and at least make it a competitive game.”
+“Once we got a couple across, I kind of got the feeling we were going to keep climbing, figure something out and at least make it a competitive game.”

-For the Kays, Short was 3 for 5 with three RBIs and three runs while Dylan Shepard and Bryce Arceneaux each drove in a pair of runs.
+For the Kays, Short was 3 for 5 with three RBIs and three runs, while Dylan Shepard and Bryce Arceneaux each drove in a pair of runs.

-Kankakee head coach Nick Crowe said while it was nice the team was able to build that early lead, they simply wasted too many opportunities to add on.
+Kankakee head coach Nick Crowe said while it was nice that the team was able to build that early lead, they simply wasted too many opportunities to add on.

-“We get up 8-0 and we think we’re on cruise control,” he said.
+“We get up 8-0 and we think we’re on cruise control,” Crowe said.
 “You’ve got to play the game the right way, keep tacking on and tacking on.
 When you don’t play the game the right way, it’s not going to keep going your way.
 The ball doesn’t bounce your way.”

-Tuesday’s game was held at Kankakee Community College, meaning good friends Crowe and Speiser would be coaching against each other on the field they shared as KCC teammates in 2018.
+Tuesday’s game was at Kankakee Community College, meaning good friends Crowe and Speiser would be coaching against each other on the field they shared as KCC teammates in 2018.

 Monday’s rain forced the game to be moved from Diamond Point Park in Bourbonnais, so Crowe called KCC baseball coach and athletic director Bryce Shafer, who was also his and Speiser’s pitching coach.

 “Bryce Shafer has done a phenomenal job keeping this field immaculate,” Crowe said.
 “Coaching against [Speiser] is really special.
-We even joked about it, saying who would’ve though we’d be here five, six years ago, being on this field coaching against each other.
+We even joked about it, saying who would’ve thought we’d be here five, six years ago, being on this field coaching against each other.
 It was really special.”

 For Speiser, finding himself where his former KCC head coach Todd Post stood and coached so many games was an experience he really enjoyed.

-“It was cool to be out here, instead of being on the mound being in the third-base coaching box where someone like Todd Post, who I look up to so much, was at,” he said.
+“It was cool to be out here, instead of being on the mound, being in the third-base coaching box where someone like Todd Post, who I look up to so much, was at,” he said.
 “It was really cool, kind of full circle.”